silv3rst0n3/StoneEye/README.md

 # StoneEYE
 HI GUYS I Write Simple BASH Code For Watch bug bounty targets UPdates LIST

-in This tools YOU need JQ and Notify programs
+in This tools YOU need Anew and JQ and Notify programs

 <h1>NOTIFY:</h1>